XTStudio/Kimi-API/CoreGraphics/CALayer.md

 /**
  * Replaces the specified sublayer with a different layer object.
  */
-replaceSublayer(layer: CALayer, layer2: CALayer): void
+replaceSublayer(oldLayer: CALayer, newLayer: CALayer): void

 /**
  * A Boolean indicating whether the layer is displayed.
 Animatable.